 the roots

-the thought about this being a "digital garden" made me think about ecosystems, which made me think about webrings, which are a beautiful things i encountered via surfing the early queer internet on wayback machine. they are a lovely example of the personal interactions & connections the early internet fostered, and they still exist in some online communities.
+the thought about this being a "digital garden" made me think about ecosystems, which made me think about webrings, which are a beautiful things i encountered via surfing the early queer internet on the wayback machine. they are a lovely example of the personal interactions & connections the early internet fostered, and they still exist in some online communities.

 i love their structure, however if i understand it correctly, i think they would be better characterized as biomes rather than ecosystems. biomes are broader, just simply a themed collection and not necessarily an intermingling network.[3]